viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Inserts the elements of a sequence into another sequence at a specified index.

+### Interleave

+Interleaves the elements of two or more sequences into a single sequence, skipping sequences as they are consumed.

 ### Pad

 Pads a sequence with default values if it is narrower (shorter in length) than